derekdogg/Crafting-Interpreters/README.md

 2. Ensure the target platform is **Win32** and configuration is **Debug** or **Release**
 3. Build (Shift+F9) or Run (F9)

 ### Notes

 - SynEdit is an IDE design-time package — it must be installed into the IDE, not just added to the search path
-- The custom Lox syntax highlighter (`SynHighlighterLox.pas`) is included in the project and requires no additional setup beyond having SynEdit installed
+- The custom Lox syntax highlighter (`SynHighlighterLox.pas`) is included in the project
+- FireDAC (included with RAD Studio) is used for SQL Server connectivity
 - No other external dependencies are required